Devslother/Astro-my/src/content/learn/difference-between-ingress-and-service-in-kubernetes/index.md

   roles and how they complement each other is essential for optimizing your Kubernetes network.
 ---
-# Difference Between Ingress and Service in Kubernetes

-### Article content

 Ingress and Service are two methods used to manage network traffic flow in Kubernetes, each serving a distinct purpose.
 A **Service** provides internal networking within a cluster, while **Ingress** manages external access to services from clients and other IT systems outside the cluster.
 Understanding their roles and how they complement each other is essential for optimizing your Kubernetes network architecture.

 ## What is a Kubernetes Service?